 Secretary-General should develop a proposal for a pilot project, with a clearly defined scope and time frame, for the consideration of the General Assembly, in order to achieve equal opportunities for recruitment to entry-level Professional posts, including career opportunities for staff members in the General Service and related categories.
 Pending approval of such a pilot project, the Committee recommends that all of the existing arrangements relating to the young professionals programme, including the G to P element, approved by the Assembly be maintained at this stage."

-The matter is now before the Fifth Committee who will deliberate over this recommendation among other issues within the upcoming weeks.
-So, as was noted earlier more work is still ahead of us in convincing the Member States that there is a need to allow every staff member to fulfill their individual potential and personal contribution to the overall success of the Organization.
+Although deliberations on the recommendation were expected in December 2018, the General Assembly decided to defer discussions on this, as well as other human resource issues, for a full year.
+Therefore, more work is still ahead of us in convincing the Member States that there is a need to allow every staff member to fulfil their individual potential and personal contribution to the overall success of the Organization.

 Statement of the members of the SMC Working Group on GS Career Prospects to the Fifth Committee